Peperonchinoo/Peperonchinoo.github.io/content/blog/firstmini/firstmini.md

 ]
 +++

-## My first miniature in a long, long time!

 As I was deciding to get back into painting WH40K (or miniatures in general), the obvious first question I had to ask myself was what I was going to paint first.
 If I were just starting out completely fresh in the hobby, this decision would also involve agonizing over which faction I liked or thought looked the most interesting.
 Generally speaking, I think I like Necrons and various Chaos Space Marines.
 I'm not terribly picky though, I don't really intend to play the tabletop board game, I just enjoy the hobby aspect of painting (and potentially kitbashing/converting/sculpting if I get there).
 As such, I was thinking of picking up a necron combat patrol... but was reminded that in high school, I had bought a couple of box sets that had always just sat unpainted.

 This seemed to me like a great opportunity to get through a bit of my backlog/pile of shame and also get some practice painting again, on models that I didn't care *too* much about if I gave them a poor paintjob.
 So I cracked open my Burning of Prospero box; there are a lot of minis in here, including standard pre-heresy space marine legionaries in Mark III armor, Tartaros pattern terminators, Custodes, and Sisters of Silence.
 There are also two named figures, Geigor Fell-Hand for the Space Wolves and pre-heresy Ahriman (my goat) for the Thousand Sons.
 So a lot of variety, with the added benefit that if I were to finish painting the box, I'd have the ability to play a standalone game if I so desired.